BabaYaga840/BabaYaga840.github.io/_posts/2024-09-15-tactile_exp.markdown

 course: "IISc Bangalore"
 author: "Soumojit Bhattacharya"
 subtitle: "Surface Reconstruction using Tactile Sensing and Reinforcement Learning"
-excerpt: "Developed a tactile exploration algorithm for reconstructing fine surface details of objects using a sequential controller-based approach."
+excerpt: "Developed a tactile exploration algorithm for reconstructing fine surface details of objects using a sequential controller-based approach.
+First-author paper submitted to ICRA 2025"
 ---
 As part of my internship at IISc Bangalore, I developed a reinforcement learning pipeline for blind tactile exploration aimed at surface reconstruction tasks.